-The Company's head office and registered office address is Suite 1500 - 1055 West Georgia Street, Vancouver, BC, V6E 4N7, Canada.
+The Company's registered office address is Suite 1500 - 1055 West Georgia Street, Vancouver, BC, V6E 4N7, Canada.
+Further contact information is available on the Company's website at: www.tres-or.com.

 The condensed consolidated interim financial statements are presented in Canadian dollars unless otherwise indicated, which is the functional currency of the Company and its subsidiary.